The Collective’s

 2026 EMCI Professional Development Tracks

-Equity-Minded Teaching: Level One
+Equity-Minded Teaching:

 Offered in Spring 2026, this track provides college instructors with the foundation for data-informed and race-conscious classroom practice.
 Sessions include: